-Lake Technical College's mission is to meet the educational needs of the community by offering a variety of high quality career-technical training opportunities.
+Lake Technical College's mission is to be an integral component of the economic growth and development in our community by offering a variety of high quality career-training opportunities.

 VISION

 To be the premier provider in a collaborative effort for workforce development in our community.